-- (c) Mandatory Redemption at Option of Bank.
+(c) Mandatory Redemption at Option of Bank.
 On or after December 1, 2010, all or any portion of the Bond shall be redeemed by the Issuer, in whole or in part (but if in part in the principal amount of \$100,000 or integral multiples of \$5,000 in excess thereof), at a redemption price equal to 100% of the principal amount thereof, together with accrued interest to the date of redemption, upon ninety (90) days written demand of the Bank in the form attached as Exhibit "B" to this Agreement to the Borrower, with a copy to the Issuer.
 The Bond, or any portion thereof, shall be redeemed, and the redemption price of the Bond shall be paid to the Bank, on the date specified by the owner of the Bond.
-Notwithstanding the foregoing, if the Bank shall demand the redemption of the Bond in whole pursuant to this paragraph, in lieu of such redemption the Borrower shall have the right to (A) purchase the Bond from the Bank on any date after the date of the Bank's written demand and prior to the next Business Day preceding the date of the proposed redemption, at a purchase price equal to 100% of the principal amount of the Bond, plus accrued interest to the date of purchase; or (B) deliver a letter of credit to the benefit of the Bank on any date after the date of the Bank's written demand and prior to the next Business Day preceding the date of the proposed redemption which shall satisfy the following requirements: - (i) the letter of credit shall be in an amount equal to the aggregate principal amount of the Bond plus thirty-five (35) days of interest on the Bond; - (ii) the letter of credit shall provide for payment in immediately available funds, upon receipt of request for such payment with respect to any Interest Payment Date, or Mandatory Redemption Date pursuant to this Agreement; - (iii) the letter of credit shall (a) provide for an expiration date no earlier than the earliest of (1) the date on which the Bond is to mature and is to be paid in full or (2) the date on which the Bond become secured by an substitute letter of credit which meets the conditions of this Section 6.1(c), or (b) permit a draw on the letter of credit by the Bank thirty (30) days prior to the expiration date of the letter of credit in the event the Borrower has not provided to the Bank a written commitment, to the reasonable satisfaction of the Bank, that (x) the letter of credit will be renewed on the expiration date, or (y) a substitute letter of credit, meeting the conditions of this Section 6.1(c), will be provided to the Bank by the Borrower; - (iv) the letter of credit shall be issued by a financial institution acceptable to the Bank and which has at least Aa2/P-1 rating from Moody's; and - (v) such other terms and conditions as the Bank or the Issuer may reasonably require. - Section 6.1(f) below shall not apply to a mandatory redemption under this Section 6.1(c) if (1) the Borrower is not in default under this Agreement, and (2) a letter of credit has not been delivered pursuant to this Section 6.1(c). - (d) [Reserved] - (e) Payment Upon Redemption or Prepayment.
-Payment in respect of the redemption or prepayment of the Bond shall be made by the Borrower by wire transfer of immediately available funds to the bank account specified by the Bank.
-Except in the event of the redemption of the Bond in its entirety, any such redemption shall be made without surrender of the Bond by the Bank for payment, provided that the Borrower's records of such payment shall be conclusive and binding on the Bank, absent manifest error.
+Notwithstanding the foregoing, if the Bank shall demand the redemption of the Bond in whole pursuant to this paragraph, in lieu of such redemption the Borrower shall have the right to (A) purchase the Bond from the Bank on any date after the date of the Bank's written demand and prior to the next Business Day preceding the date of the proposed redemption, at a purchase price equal to 100% of the Bank's written demand and prior to the next Business Day preceding the date of the Bank's to the Bank on any date after the date of the Bank's written demand and prior to the next Business Day preceding the date of the Bank's to the Bank on any date after the date of the Bank's written demand and prior to the next Business Day preceding the date of the proposed redemption, which shall satisfy the following requirements:

+(i) the letter of credit shall be in an amount equal to the aggregate principal amount of the Bond plus thirty-five (35) days of interest on the Bond;

+(ii) the letter of credit shall provide for payment in immediately available funds, upon receipt of request for such payment with respect to any Interest Payment Date, or Mandatory Redemption Date pursuant to this Agreement;

+(iii) the letter of credit shall (a) provide for an expiration date no earlier than the earliest of (1) the date on which the Bond is to mature and is to be paid in full or (2) the date on which the Bond become secured by an substitute letter of credit which meets the conditions of this Section 6.1(c), or (b) permit a draw on the letter of credit by the Bank thirty (30) days prior to the expiration date of the letter of credit in the event the Borrower has not provided to the Bank a written commitment, to the reasonable satisfaction of the Bank, that (x) the letter of credit will be renewed on the expiration date, or (y) a substitute letter of credit, meeting the conditions of this Section 6.1(c), will be provided to the Bank by the Borrower;

+(iv) the letter of credit shall be issued by a financial institution acceptable to the Bank and which has at least Aa2/P-1 rating from Moody's; and

+(v) such other terms and conditions as the Bank or the Issuer may reasonably require.

+Section 6.1(f) below shall not apply to a mandatory redemption under this Section 6.1(c) if (1) the Borrower is not in default under this Agreement, and (2) a letter of credit has not been delivered pursuant to this Section 6.1(c).